kapoorashish474/react-rest-api/README.md

 ## Command for creating the app

-npx create-react-app my-app --template typescript
+npx create-react-app react-rest-api --template typescript

 ## What does this app include